D365 F&O Upgrade Preparation

 Dual Write Solution Awareness keeps the Grinch away

 Nobody wants to wake up Christmas morning or any morning for that matter and find that all their dual write goodness has disappeared.
 This is where Dual Write Solution Awareness comes to the rescue.

-Note: There two types of solutions: managed and unmanaged solutions.
+Note: There are two types of solutions: managed and unmanaged solutions.

 A managed solution cannot be modified and can be uninstalled after it is imported.
 When you import an unmanaged solution, you add all the components of that solution into your environment.
 When you import an unmanaged solution that contains components that you have already customized, your customizations will be overwritten by the customizations in the imported unmanaged solution.

-For more details on Solutions, please review the guidance here.
+For more details on Solutions, please review the guidelines here.